somiljain7/time-series-analysis/notes.md

 MA: Moving Average.
 A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

+# The parameters of the ARIMA model are defined as follows: